mirkoh007/Library/README.md

 This is a simple project that simulates application for book renting.
 Main goal was to enable CRUD operations with book, book-copy, user.
 There is section for tracking rented books and archive.
+For storing data is used H2 in memory database.

 ### Features
 For the Book: